shivyucel/infection-delay-project/README.md

 ### 1. Preprocessing

 Contains the code for the interpolation of census and commuting survey data to the h3 hexagons.
-Also contains code for calculating hexagon cell mobility changes after lockdown.
+Also contains code for calculating hexagon cell mobility changes after lockdown and preprocessing the raw commuting data (processed commuting data in Zenodo repository).

 ### 2. Effective Distance/SIR Model (citations below)